 2. Black Pepper Spray

-Black pepper is another excellent home remedy for ants.
-It is a natural irritant that ants despise [1].
+Black pepper is a natural irritant that ants avoid.

 When mixed with water, black pepper is effective in exterminating ants.

-Combine two tablespoons of freshly ground black pepper with one cup of water to make a simple pepper spray.
+Combine two tablespoons of freshly ground black pepper with one cup of water in a spray bottle.

 This DIY spray can also work as an ant deterrent, as the strong smell will keep them at bay.